Personal Finance

 The IRS imposes an annual limit on the amount of money you can contribute by elective deferral to all of your 401(k) accounts.
 For 2024 the limit is $23,000.
 An additional catch-up limit of $7,500 applies to individuals age 50 or older, making the overall elective deferral contribution limit $30,500 for those who qualify.

-For example, if you contribute $23,000, your employer could match your contribution plus an additional $23,000 ($30,500 if 50 or older) if your plan allows it.
+Here's a 2024 example: If you contribute $23,000, your employer could match your contribution plus an additional $23,000 ($30,500 if 50 or older) if your plan allows it.
 Or you could make up to $23,000 ($30,500) in additional after-tax contributions, after your employer match, depending on plan rules.
 These limits apply to the total of all 401(k) plans you have including any designated Roth account with the same employer.
 The table below shows all limits that apply for 2024.

 Under previous law, employer matching and other contributions had to be on a pre-tax basis.
 As of Dec.
 30, 2022, under the SECURE 2.0 Act, employer contributions can be after-tax if the plan allows it.

-401(k)/Roth 401(k) contribution limits 2024Under age 5050 or older w/$7,500 catch-up
+401(k)/Roth 401(k) contribution limits, 2024Under age 5050 or older w/$7,500 catch-up

 Individual elective deferral